dSynMa/sweap-docker/README.md

     paper (see below), and includes the source code for the tool.

     - replicated:
-       * Table 1,
+       * Table 1 (overall results),
        * Figures 3a-d,
        * Tables 2-4 (in Appendix).

-    - not-replicated: N/A
+    - not-replicated: N/A. We do not separate results between realisable/unrealisable instances as Table 1 does, but the data is directly derived from Tables 2-4.

   * Reusable: The tool `sweap` is licensed under GNU GPLv3.
 The artifact allows to execute the tool on arbitrary problems besides the benchmarks;